 Learning how to cope with anxiety is necessary for all of us.
 There are numerous ways to reduce anxiety whether you have occasional bouts of anxiety or suffer from an anxiety disorder.
 If you missed the first article that discusses tools to manage anxiety click here.
 This article will discuss a variety of other suggestions for anxiety relief and management for children and adults.

 Challenge Your Way of Thinking to Help Cope with Anxiety

 Anxiety takes place in the mind as well as the body.
 As a result, it is helpful to notice your thought patterns when you feel anxious and try to adjust/challenge your thinking when necessary.
 This is helpful to manage anxiety whether you are an adult or child.

-It is crucial to not judging yourself for how you are feeling.
+It is crucial to not judge yourself for how you are feeling.
 This will cause a spiraling effect that will only intensify the anxiety.
-Therefore, when you or your child are feeling anxious, say phrases out loud or to yourself as reminders that it Is okay for you to feel anxious.
-You can also say aloud things that you like about yourself.
+Therefore, when you or your child are feeling anxious, say phrases out loud or to yourself as reminders that it Is okay to feel anxious.
+You can also think about things that you like about yourself.
 Phrases can be “I know I feel anxious, but I am trying my best”, “It is okay to feel anxious”, and “I am brave”.

 - Remember that being brave is not a lack of fear.
 Rather it is being afraid and doing it anyway.
 When my daughter is anxious, I remind her that anxiety is okay.
 She cannot control how she feels, but she can control her actions.